Jim Heffernan

 Jim Heffernan is a former NCAA wrestling champion and former wrestling coach at the University of Illinois.

 High school career

-Heffernan was a two-time OHSAA state champion and three-time state qualifier at St. Edward High School (Lakewood, Ohio).
-His non-champion qualification saw him finish in 5th place.
+Heffernan was a two-time OHSAA state champion and three-time state placer at St. Edward High School in Lakewood, Ohio.

 College career

-At the University of Iowa he was a national champion, a national runner-up, and a four-time All-American.
-The national title came in his junior year.
+At the University of Iowa he was a national champion, a two-time national runner-up, and a four-time All-American.
+He won the NCAA national championship during his junior year.

 Coaching career

 Heffernan spent 19 years as an assistant at the University of Illinois, 2 years at Oregon State University, and 2 years at Lehigh University.
 In 1995, 2001, and 2003 he was named national assistant coach of the year.
 In 2009, Heffernan became the head wrestling coach at the University of Illinois.